Nuh district: Reformation

-The Meo Muslims who inhabited this region were syncretic in past rituals.
+During the British Era, The Meo Muslims who inhabited this region were syncretic in past rituals.

-In the 1920s the grassroots Islamic movement Tablighi Jamaat arose from this region under Muhammad Ilyas as a reformist movement.
+In the 1920s the grassroots Islamic movement Tablighi Jamaat arose from this region under Muhammad Ilyas Kandhlwai as a reformist movement.
 This Muslim region was heavily inflicted by partition violence of 1947, which in turn naturally altered the syncretic life style of people in the region.